 Welcome back to Not A Bomb!
 This is the podcast where we explore some of cinema’s biggest box failures and decide if they deserve a second chance.

+Not A Bomb has has plenty of spooky designs in our Merch store!
 Head over to the Not A Bomb Tee Public store and check them out.
 Special thanks to Ted Blair for the amazing designs!

 We're committed to hearing your feedback and suggestions.
 If there's a cinematic flop you'd like us to delve into, please reach out to us at NotABombPod@gmail.com or through our contact page.
 Your reviews and feedback are what drive us.
 If you enjoy our content, consider leaving a review on Apple Podcast or Spotify.

+Not A Bomb has has plenty of spooky designs in our Merch store!
 Head over to the Not A Bomb Tee Public store and check them out.
 Special thanks to Ted Blair for the amazing designs!

 We're committed to hearing your feedback and suggestions.
 If there's a cinematic flop you'd like us to delve into, please reach out to us at NotABombPod@gmail.com or through our contact page.
 Your reviews and feedback are what drive us.
 If you enjoy our content, consider leaving a review on Apple Podcast or Spotify.

+Not A Bomb has plenty of spooky designs in our Merch store!
 Head over to the Not A Bomb Tee Public store and check them out.
 Special thanks to Ted Blair for the amazing designs!

 We're committed to hearing your feedback and suggestions.
 If there's a cinematic flop you'd like us to delve into, please reach out to us at NotABombPod@gmail.com or through our contact page.
 Your reviews and feedback are what drive us.
 If you enjoy our content, consider leaving a review on Apple Podcast or Spotify.

+Not A Bomb has has plenty of spooky designs in our Merch store!
 Head over to the Not A Bomb Tee Public store and check them out.
 Special thanks to Ted Blair for the amazing designs!

 We're committed to hearing your feedback and suggestions.
 If there's a cinematic flop you'd like us to delve into, please reach out to us at NotABombPod@gmail.com or through our contact page.
 Your reviews and feedback are what drive us.
 If you enjoy our content, consider leaving a review on Apple Podcast or Spotify.

-Cast: Brad, Troy, Sammy
+Cast: Brad, Troy, Jose